 Depending on the situation, it might be better to deliver the QR code in the invitation email, in the welcome email or on the badge.
 For instance, using the Welcome email or badge removes the necessity to invite the visitor in advance.
 On the other side, including the QR code in the invitation email can be appropriate when the Access Point is located before the iPad.

-Note💡: To ensure a secure entry permanent QR codes are not compatible when using access control.
-Recurring meetings can be setup to visitors that are often coming to your offices, allowing you fine-grained control of when they are allowed to enter the building.
+Note💡 To ensure a secure entry permanent QR codes are not compatible when using access control.
+Recurring meetings can be set up for visitors that are often coming to your offices, allowing you fine-grained control of when they are allowed to enter the building.